0xPolygonMiden/miden-base/docs/architecture/accounts.md

 Storage for user-defined data that is composed of two components.

-1. A simple sparse Merkle tree of depth `8` which is index addressable.
-This provides the user with `256` `word` slots.
+1. Storage slots: Users have access to `254` slots.
+Per slot, users can store a `word` (~32 bytes).
+Currently, we reserve slot `0` for the account owner's key and slot `255` for information about the storage layout.

-2. Users requiring additional storage can use the second component a `MerkleStore`.
-It allows users to store any Merkle structures they need.
-The root of the Merkle structure can be stored as a leaf in a simple sparse Merkle tree.
-When `AccountStorage` is serialized it checks if any of the leaves in the simple sparse Merkle tree are Merkle roots of other Merkle structures.
-If any Merkle roots are found then the Merkle structures will be persisted in the `AccountStorage`'s `MerkleStore`.
+2. Storage maps: Users requiring additional storage can use the second component a `StorageMap`.
+A storage map is a key-value store where both keys and values are `word`s (~32 bytes).
+Thus, a single storage map can store huge amounts of data.
+Under the hood, storage maps are implemented as Sparse Merkle trees, and the root of the roots of these trees are stored in storage slots.
+So, a single account can contain up to 254 `StorageMaps`.

 ### Nonce